scrapy/scrapy/docs/topics/request-response.rst

 .. class:: JsonResponse(url[, ...])

-    The :class:`JsonResponse` class is a subclass of :class:`TextResponse` which adds encoding auto-discovering support by looking into the JSON declaration line.
+    The :class:`JsonResponse` class is a subclass of :class:`TextResponse` which adds encoding auto-discovering support by looking for a MIME type in the `Content-Type` header that represent to a JSON object.
 See :attr:`TextResponse.encoding`.